franciscosargo/python-AcqBIT/README.md

 pip install pybluez
 ```

-### Mac Os

 ## 2. Core Packages Installation
+To continue the installation process, clone or download the present repository into your machine.
 The simplest installation procedure from source is to use pip, the PyPA recommended tool for installing Python packages.
 The required packages are summarized in the following list:
 ```bash
 bitalino==1.2.1